videojs/video.js/docs/guides/options.md

 > Type: `boolean|Array`, Default: `false`

-Set layout breakpoints that will toggle classes on the player and adjust the player UI based on the player's dimensions.
+Set layout breakpoints that will configure how class names are toggled on the player to adjust the UI based on the player's dimensions.

 By default, no breakpoints are supported, but passing `true` will set some sensible default breakpoints:

-Class                | Width Range
+Class Name           | Width Range
 ---------------------|------------
 `vjs-layout-tiny`    | 0-210
 `vjs-layout-x-small` | 211-320